egregori3/MachineLearningExperiments/Ass1/egregori3/README.txt

 ----------------------------------------------------------

-Environment built using Anaconda: conda env create -f CondaEnv.yml To create figure 1: python VisualizeWiFi.py
+Environment built using Anaconda: conda env create -f CondaEnv.yml If there are any problems importing the CondaEnv.yml file.
+Just install: scikitlearn, pandas

+To create figure 1: python VisualizeWiFi.py
 To create figures 2: python VisualizeLetter.py